-In our lifetime there has been a radical shift in aggregate, national religious belief.
-In essence and unfortunately, America has been in the process of changing horses: from the religion of Christianity to one of Radical Environmentalism.
-We are in the process of exchanging the worship of the Creator for the worship of His creation.
-This is a huge and dire error, with extreme consequences, and it presages disaster.
+In our lifetime, the shift in aggregate, national religious belief has been radical.
+In essence, and unfortunately, America has been in the process of changing horses: from the religion of Christianity to one of Radical Environmentalism.
+The American people are in the process of exchanging the worship of the Creator for the worship of His creation.
+This huge and dire error with extreme consequences, presages disaster.

-It is the timeless truths of Genesis 1:26–31 that have informed, guided, and dominated American thinking in the past.
-Make no mistake; it is our historic moorings, cultural understanding and obedience to what God says in this passage that is the basis of America’s greatness.
+The timeless truths of Genesis 1:26–31 have informed, guided, and dominated American thinking in the past.
+Make no mistake; our historic moorings, cultural understanding and obedience to what God says in this passage is the basis of America’s greatness.

-For the past six years global warming advocates have proffered that the California drought is a precursor of things to come.
+For years, global warming advocates have proffered that the California drought is a precursor of things to come.
 But they abandon that alarm and leap to the other side as soon as California experiences an extremely wet year.
-In 2017 heavy rainfall and runoff filled all reservoirs which caused water to be dumped into the Pacific Ocean at such a voracious rate that the spillway of Oroville Dam was seriously damaged.
-A San Francisco newspaper’s headline, which attested to that shift in thinking, read: “Is California overdue for biblical, catastrophic flooding?
-History says it could be.”
+In 2017 heavy rainfall and runoff filled all reservoirs, which caused water to be dumped into the Pacific Ocean at such a voracious rate that the spillway of Oroville Dam was seriously damaged.
+A San Francisco newspaper’s headline, which attested to that shift in thinking, read, “Is California Overdue for Biblical, Catastrophic Flooding?
+History Says It Could Be.”

 I find such sudden, radical swings in climate theory to be both destructive to credibility and astonishingly amusing!

-What seems to go largely unnoticed is that the 180-degree turn around of the radical doomsday climate change folks contradicts what God’s Word states in this regard.
-In terms of worldwide drought, God says, . . . .
-He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous (Matthew 5:45).
+What seems to go largely unnoticed is that the 180-degree turn around of the radical doomsday climate-change folks contradicts what God’s Word states in this regard.
+In terms of worldwide drought, God says, He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous (Matthew 5:45b).
 Notice that God’s common grace promises rain even to the unrighteous!
 And in Genesis 9:11 God says to the flood theorists, “I establish My covenant with you; and all flesh shall never again be cut off by the water of the flood, neither shall there again be a flood to destroy the earth.”
-In the Sermon on the Mount God promises to always send us rain and after the flood of Noah, God promises He’ll never do that again.
+In the Sermon on the Mount, God promises to always send us rain, and after the flood of Noah, God promised He would never flood the Earth again.

-Other related passages of Scripture serve to contradict the idea that man by himself can destroy his earthly habitat.
-For example, Psalm 104:30 states, You send forth Your Spirit, they are created; And You renew the face of the ground.
-God says He will continually renew the face of the earth until He forms a new heaven and a new earth in the end times (Rev. 21:1).
+Other related passages of Scripture serve to contradict the idea that man, by himself, can destroy his earthly habitat.
+For example, Psalm 104:30 states, You send forth Your Spirit, they are created; and You renew the face of the ground.
+God says He will continually renew the face of the Earth until He forms a new heaven and a new Earth in the end times (Revelation 21:1).

 In the thousands of years of climate history since these words were recorded, the veracity of God’s promises have proven to be reliable.
 So, who then should we trust?

-It follows that we can all rest assured and wholly rely on God’s aforementioned promises pertaining to His ability and willingness to sustain our world’s ecosystem.
+We can all rest assured and wholly rely on God’s aforementioned promises pertaining to His ability and willingness to sustain our world’s ecosystem!

 What glorious truths God has given us!
 They run smack in the face of the secular fad theorists who try and scare us with global warming, or now, suddenly, flooding!

-The Psalmist in 8:4-8 reinforces the idea that God has given man dominion over His creation:
+The Psalmist in chapter eight reinforces the idea that God has given man dominion over His creation:

-What is man that You take thought of him, And the son of man that You care for him?
-Yet You have made him a little lower than God, And You crown him with glory and majesty!
-You make him to rule over the works of Your hands; You have put all things under his feet, All sheep and oxen, And also the beasts of the field, The birds of the heavens and the fish of the sea, Whatever passes through the paths of the seas.
+What is man that You take thought of him, and the son of man that You care for him?
+Yet You have made him a little lower than God, and You crown him with glory and majesty!
+You make him to rule over the works of Your hands; You have put all things under his feet, all sheep and oxen, and also the beasts of the field, the birds of the heavens and the fish of the sea, whatever passes through the paths of the seas” (vv.
+4–8).

-The Psalmist reinforces the idea that man has been created in the image of God and has been given dominion over all of the earth, and if not specifically stated in these passages, elsewhere in Scripture is the idea of man living to help others (cf. Philippians 2).
+The Psalmist reinforces the idea that man has been created in the image of God and has been given dominion over all of the Earth, and if not specifically stated in these passages, elsewhere in Scripture is the idea of man’s living to help others (cf. Philippians 2).

-Inevitably these worldviews clash.
-Certainly inherent in the Christian view of the world’s resources is idea of good stewardship, but that is not good enough for radical environmentalists, those who in essence idolize and worship the earth; theirs is the demand to limit the progress and expansion of mankind.
-The earth is the highest good in their way of thinking, not man; and God is to them a myth, harmless at best, but potentially dangerous.
-Make no mistake; there’s a big difference between secular preservationists and Christian conservationists.
+Inevitably, these worldviews clash.
+Certainly inherent in the Christian view of the world’s resources is the understanding of good stewardship, but that perception is not good enough for radical environmentalists who in essence idolize and worship the Earth; theirs is the demand to limit the progress and expansion of mankind.
+The Earth is the highest good in their way of thinking—not man; and to them, God is a myth, harmless at best, but potentially dangerous.
+Make no mistake; the difference between secular preservationists and Christian conservationists is big.

-In fact, when Governor Pat Brown, who was the State Governor from 1959 to 1967 (current Governor Jerry Brown’s father) pioneered the California Aqueduct many decades ago, the state engineers, before the religion of Radical Environmentalism prevailed, designed the aqueduct to carry three times more water to Southern California than it ever has.
+In fact, Governor Pat Brown, who was the state governor from 1959 to 1967, pioneered the California Aqueduct many decades ago.
+Before the religion of Radical Environmentalism prevailed, the state engineers designed the aqueduct to carry three times more water to Southern California than it ever has.
 That is to say, the state’s religious understanding has changed between the time of his leadership and his son’s.
-In all fairness, Governor Jerry Brown has championed the Delta tunnel project in lieu of the peripheral canal, which his father had envisioned from the get-go.
+In all fairness, his son, Governor Jerry Brown (who served from 1975 to 1983 and 2011 to 2019) championed the Delta tunnel project in lieu of the peripheral canal, which his father had envisioned from the get-go.
 But having given Governor Jerry credit, his tunnel project has much less capacity than his dad’s original peripheral canal plan.

-Accordingly, one’s worldview inevitably determines how Public Servants and the nation as a whole utilize (or fail to utilize) their natural resources for the betterment of others.
-What informs your worldview then, becomes most important.
+Accordingly, a person’s worldview inevitably determines how public servants and the nation as a whole utilize (or fail to utilize) their natural resources for the betterment of others.
+Therefore, what informs your worldview becomes most important.
 In light of this, notice what God says from the first chapter of His Book.

 II.
 THE HIERARCHY OF GOD’S CREATIONAL ORDERING OF THE WORLD